ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 log shutdown MUST NOT attempt any heuristic to detect a shutdown.
 Instead the client MUST be informed about the shutdown from a verifiable source (e.g. a software update).
 The client SHOULD be provided the final STH issued by the log and SHOULD resolve SCTs and STHs to this final STH.
-If a SCT or STH cannot be resolved to the final STH...
+If an SCT or STH cannot be resolved to the final STH...
 XXX?

 \[